jlucassen/datasciencecoursera/3_Getting_And_Cleaning_Data/Final Project/README.txt

 - README.txt
 - codebook.txt  contains details on variables and summaries calculated, how data was processed, units, and other relevant information
-- tidied_data.csv   contains data as described above in 'Record details'
+- tidied_data.txt   contains data as described above in 'Record details'
-- tidied_means.csv  contains data as described above in 'Record details'
+- tidied_means.txt  contains data as described above in 'Record details'
 ===============================================================================
 Notes: